nantoniazzi/techio-markdown-extension-proposal/README.md

 ## Hidden interactive code

-Sometime, we just want to insert in the middle of existig course a run command, that should be hidden for every platform that do not accept interactive section.
+Sometime, we just want to insert in the middle of an existig documentation an interactive code content which should be hidden for every platform that do not accept interactive code section.

 ### Current syntax

-Our current syntax looks to somethink like this:
+Our current interactive code section syntax looks like this:
 ```
 @[This is the label of my run command]({"command":"run.sh", stubs:["src/hello.js"]})
 ```